-The South Fraser Bird Trail comprises three communities: Surrey, Richmond, and Delta.
+Exploring the South Fraser Bird Trail takes you through three communities: Surrey, Richmond, and Delta.
 Situated at the mouth of the Fraser River, this region is one of the best birding areas in the world.
 While South Fraser is home to plenty of year-round birds, the main attraction for many birders is the fact that it sits on the busy Pacific Flyway, a migration route that goes between Alaska and South America.
 Every year, the South Fraser Bird Trail is inundated with thousands of migratory birds who rely on this area for refuelling and resting during their long migratory journeys.

 Birding Outside the Big City